Beppe Costa

-Beppe Costa (born 25 August 1941) is an Italian poet, novelist and publisher.
+Beppe Costa (25 August 1941 – 10 June 2026) was an Italian poet, novelist, and publisher.

-Biography

-The beginning
+Life and career

+Early life
-Born into a poor family grows, however, in an environment rich in books.

-He published the first volume of poems in 1970 (Una poltrona comoda, Giuseppe Di Maria editore), characterized, like the others that follow, by the theme of love and nonconformity.
+Despite being born into a poor family, Costa grew up in an environment rich in books.
+He published his first volume of poems in 1970 (Una poltrona comoda, Giuseppe Di Maria editore), characterized, like the others that followed, by the theme of love and nonconformity.

-Beppe Costa Beppe wrote and published two tour guides, first at local level, Catania, Guida ai monumenti, and the second at regional level, Sicilia, Guida ai monumenti, both with Muglia publisher.

-Translated two books of the playwright Fernando Arrabal.
+Costa wrote and published two tour guides, first at local level, Catania, Guida ai monumenti, and the second at regional level, Sicilia, Guida ai monumenti, both with Muglia publisher.
+He also translated two books of the playwright Fernando Arrabal.

-In 1978 he met the poet Dario Bellezza which will begin with poetry readings and book presentations all around Italy, using everywhere is available: squares, bars, libraries, theaters.
+In 1978 he met the poet Dario Bellezza, which would begin with poetry readings and book presentations all around Italy, using everywhere available, including squares, bars, libraries, and theatres.

 Successes

-He reaches fame with the book Romanzo siciliano, that treat the autobiographical story of an intellectual Sicilian in his struggle and his complaint the south and the Mafia.

-In the United States the novel is reviewed by World Literature Today.
+Costa reached fame with the book Romanzo siciliano, the autobiographical story of an intellectual Sicilian in his struggle in the south and with the Mafia.
+In the United States the novel was reviewed by World Literature Today.

-Beppe Costa collaborated until 1985 with articles on Giornale del Sud and in Siciliani both directed by Giuseppe Fava.
-He publishes in Giornale di Sicilia interviews to Alberto Moravia, Enzo Jannacci, Léopold Sédar Senghor, Leo Ferré.
-He also participates to the radio program of poetry by RadioRai named Zenit & Nadir.
+He wrote, until 1985, articles for Giornale del Sud and in Siciliani, both directed by Giuseppe Fava.
+In Giornale di Sicilia he published interviews with Alberto Moravia, Enzo Jannacci, Léopold Sédar Senghor, and Leo Ferré.
+He also participated to the radio program of poetry by RadioRai named Zenit & Nadir.

 In 1985 he finally left Sicily.

-He public other collections of poems and receive the Akesineide prize for Fatto d'amore and Canto d'amore.
+He published other collections of poems and received the Akesineide prize for Fatto d'amore and Canto d'amore.

-In 1989 wins the Alfonso Gatto prize with the collection Impaginato per affetto.

-The preface is by Giacinto Spagnoletti, who, first, recognized the artistic talent of Pier Paolo Pasolini, positively appreciates the poetry of Beppe Costa, in which beautifully expresses the pain of living, the need to love and the difficulty of harmonizing this with the reality of another world.
+In 1989, he won the Alfonso Gatto prize with the collection Impaginato per affetto.
+The preface is by Giacinto Spagnoletti, who, first recognised the artistic talent of Pier Paolo Pasolini.
+He appreciated the poetry of Costa, as expressing the pain of living, the need to love and the difficulty of harmonising this with the reality of another world.

-The book will be presented in different school, The book will be presented in different schools in common with the same Spagnoletti and, in Rome, from Giorgio Bassani.